Fraunhofer-SCAI/ScaiIlp/readme.md

 1. To obtain SCIP, visit https://scip.zib.de/index.php#download
    and download the SCIP Optimization Suite.

-2. Open CMakeLists.txt in VS2022 with File -> Open -> CMake.
+2. Open CMakeLists.txt (the file in the root folder) in VS2022 with File -> Open -> CMake.

 3. You may need to overwrite some compiler flags to compile the Release builds.
    In the files ./scip/CMakeLists.txt and ./soplex/CMakeLists.txt in lines 3 and 4 respectively,